anna-kryva/QA_KA-75/README.md

 ## Selenium Webdriver
 The website to test is [www.sportlife.com](https://www.sportlife.ua/uk).
-To run all test at once, enter `npm run runner`.
+To run all tests at once, enter `npm run runner`.
 To run one test, change `NAME_OF_FILE` in `package.json`:
 ```
 "scripts": {